-Bear Sculpting Championships in Ilomantsi, Finland, 16 and 17 August 2018
+Bear Sculpting Championships in Ilomantsi, Finland, 15 and 16 August 2019

-The theme of the Bear Sculpting Championships, Wild Nature, offers endless possibilities for participants to express their creativity freely.
-The sculptors will describe their own relationship with wild nature.
-Does wild nature have any place in a world where urbanisation is spreading?
-Can wild nature still be found?
+The theme of the Bear Sculpting Championships, GoBearGo, offers endless possibilities for participants to express their creativity freely.
+The sculptors are invited to describe their bears in action!
+Deadline for registrations: 30.4.2019.

-Applications for the competition will be open from 1 March to 15 May 2018.
+Applications for the competition will be open to 30.
+April 2019.
 Please register using the form that can be found on our website at https://msl.fi/karhufestivaali/english/registration-2017/.

 Selection of competitors

 A maximum of 25 applicants and invitees will be invited to enter the competition.

 By 4 June 2019, those chosen to participate will receive a letter with more details about matters such as the competition site, accommodation and catering.

 Competitors must be 16 or over.
 A consent from parents must accompany an application from an applicant younger than 18.